qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 - **YouTube Videos**: Integrate video content smoothly.

-Empower your users to create the perfect listings, jobs, or blog posts with our versatile Page Builder.
+Empower users to create the perfect listings, jobs, or blog posts with the Page Builder.

 # Technical Details